harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/probes/configure-and-add-probe.md

 ## Prerequisites

-- To configure and setup a probe inside a fault, you should have an active chaos infrastructure where you can schedule the chaos experiment.
+- You should have an active chaos infrastructure where you can schedule the chaos experiment.
 - Enterprise Hub connectivity status should be active
-- Probe requires the read/write access to the chaos experiment to schedule or navigate to the probe addition user interface.
+- Read/write access to the chaos experiment to schedule or navigate to the probe addition UI.
-- Probe requires read access to the chaos infrastructure to select a chaos infrastructure when creating an experiment.
+- Read access to the chaos infrastructure to select a chaos infrastructure when creating an experiment.
-- Probe requires read access to the chaos hub to select faults from the chaos hub while creating an experiment.
+- Read access to the chaos hub to select faults from the chaos hub while creating an experiment.

 Once the prerequisites are fulfilled, you can configure and add a probe to your experiment using the following steps.